AusDTO/dta-website/pages/what-we-do/policies-and-programs/women-in-it.md

 </nav>

 <h2 id="What-are-the-Women-in-IT-programs">What are the Women in IT programs?</h2>
-<p>The women in IT programs support the career progression of women currently working in Information Technology (IT) in the Australian Public Service (APS).
+<p>The Women in IT programs support the career progression of women currently working in Information Technology (IT) in the Australian Public Service (APS).
 The goal is to attract and retain talented women with IT skills within the APS, and to increase the gender diversity of senior IT employees. </p>

 <p>The program is made up of a number of different streams for women (and those who identify as female) at different stages in their careers.</p>

-<h3>Executive Mentoring Program</h3>
+<h3>Executive mentoring program</h3>
-<p>The Women in IT Executive Mentoring program is for talented EL2 women who are looking to progress their career within IT.</p>
+<p>The Women in IT executive mentoring program is for talented EL2 women who are looking to progress their career within IT.</p>

 <p>In this program, mentees are matched with a mentor (typically a CIO) from another department or agency for 12 months.
 The program involves:</p>
 <ul>